rauldlnx10/Naomi-Sub-Sync/README.md

 * **Web Audio API** (for waveform visualization)

-## 🤝 Contributions

-Advanced SubSync is an open-source project!
-If you want to help, you are more than welcome.
-You can:

-* Report bugs.

-* Suggest new features.

-* Submit pull requests with code improvements.

 ## 💖 Donations

 If you find this tool useful and want to support its development, you can buy me a coffee via PayPal.
 Every donation is greatly appreciated.